 Why is it that on all other nights we do not dip our herbs even once, but on this night we dip them twice?

-We dip bitter herbs into Charoset to remind us of the bitterness of our slavery.
-The chopped apples and nuts look like clay used to make bricks for Pharaoah’s buildings.
-We did parsely in salt water to remember the tears of our captivity.
+Answer: We dip bitter herbs into Charoset to remind us of the bitterness of our slavery.
+The chopped apples and nuts look like clay used to make bricks for Pharaoh’s buildings.
+We dip parsley in salt water to remember the tears of our captivity.

 Why is it that on all other nights we eat either sitting or reclining, but on this night we eat in a reclining position?

-We were slaves to Pharaoh in Egypt.
-But the L-rd our G-d brought us out from there by a mighty and outstetched arm.
+We were slaves to Pharaoh in Egypt, but Adonai Eloheinu brought us out from there by a mighty and outstretched arm.